agriculturegovau/agds-next/packages/button/README.md

 ### Disabled

-A button that can’t be clicked and doesn’t react to hover.
+A button that can’t be interacted with.
 A disabled button is typically greyed out to indicate to users that they cannot undertake the action associated with it.
 This is usually for page logic reasons.

 ```jsx live
 <Flex gap={1}>